-Haworthia limifolia var. striata Pilbeam
+Haworthia limifolia var. striata

 How to Grow and Care

-Haworthia are not considered difficult houseplants to grow—if you can keep a pot of aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
-As with all succulents, the most dangerous situation is too much water—they should never be allowed to sit in water under any circumstances.
-At the same time, these decorative little plants can be grown in interesting containers such as tea cups and even miniature baby shoes.
+Haworthias are not considered difficult houseplants to grow.
+If you can keep a pot of Aloe alive on a windowsill, you can do the same with a dish of Haworthia.
+As with all succulents, the most dangerous situation is too much water.
+They should never be allowed to sit in water under any circumstances.
+At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
 If you're given a Haworthia in such a container, ensure the container has adequate drainage.
 If it doesn't, it might be a good idea to pop the plant out of its container and add a layer of gravel to the bottom to reduce the soil's wicking action above.
 Finally, look out for sunburned spots on your plants.

-Haworthia are small (usually remaining between 3 inches (7.5 cm) and 5 (12.5 cm) inches in height) and relatively slow-growing.
-They are often grown in small clusters in wide, shallow dishes.
+Haworthias are small, usually between 3 and 5 inches (7.5 cm and 12.5 cm) in height, and relatively slow-growing.
+Therefore, they are often grown in small clusters in wide, shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
-When the cluster has outgrown its dish, repot in the spring or early summer into a new wide and shallow dish with fresh potting soil… – See more at: How to Grow and Care for Haworthia.

 See more at How to Grow and Care for Haworthia.

 - Back to genus Haworthiopsis

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus